Thomas Mann (actor): Breakthrough: 2015–present

 In 2016, he starred as Matt in Some Freaks, a teen romance, Blood Father, opposite William H. Macy and Mel Gibson, and the drama Brain on Fire, alongside Chloë Grace Moretz and Jenny Slate.

 In 2017, Mann played Reg Slivko in the fantasy action film Kong: Skull Island, and appeared alongside Bella Thorne in Amityville: The Awakening.
 After a 3-year delay, the film was released for free on Google Play.
 Then he appeared in the acclaimed Fargo episode "The Law of Non-Contradiction."

 In 2019, Mann played Ted Hinton in John Lee Hancock's drama film The Highwaymen, which was released on Netflix in March of the same year.

 In 2021, Mann was announced as starring in a remake of the Soviet television film The Irony of Fate titled About Fate.
 Filming was scheduled to begin in Boston in June 2021 and the film was released in 2022.

+In 2024, Mann was featured in a YouTube short film that was related to his 2012 role as Thomas Kub in Project X. He was featured alongside his original co-stars Dax Flame and Oliver Cooper.